darinz/ML/04_deep_learning/03_modules.md

 ---

 *This concludes our exploration of neural network modules.
 These building blocks form the foundation of modern deep learning architectures, enabling the creation of powerful and flexible models for a wide range of applications.*

+## From Modular Design to Training Algorithms

+We've now explored how to design and implement neural network modules - the building blocks that enable us to construct sophisticated architectures systematically.
+We've seen how common patterns can be implemented as reusable modules and how these modules can be composed to create complex neural networks.

+However, having well-designed modules is only part of the story.
+To make these modules learn from data, we need **training algorithms** that can efficiently compute gradients and update parameters.
+The modular design we've established provides the foundation, but we need algorithms that can work with these complex architectures.

+This motivates our exploration of **backpropagation** - the fundamental algorithm that enables neural networks to learn by efficiently computing gradients through the computational graph.
+We'll see how the modular structure we've designed enables efficient gradient computation and how this algorithm scales to deep architectures.

+The transition from modular design to training algorithms represents the bridge from architecture to learning - taking our systematic approach to building neural networks and turning it into a practical system that can learn from data.

+In the next section, we'll explore how backpropagation works, how it leverages the modular structure of neural networks, and how it enables efficient training of deep architectures.

+---

+**Previous: [Neural Networks](02_neural_networks.md)** - Learn how to build neural networks from individual neurons to deep architectures.

+**Next: [Backpropagation](04_backpropagation.md)** - Understand how neural networks learn through efficient gradient computation.